 Word of Mouth Through Your Neighbors

-While you're telling everyone you meet that your house is being sold, invite them to check out the location!
-There's nothing your neighbors would love more than to actually get a look inside.
+While telling everyone you meet that your house is being sold, invite them to check out the location!
+There’s nothing your neighbors would love more than to get a look inside.

 The most obvious way to highlight your position is with open houses.
-You're going to get people you know and total strangers who may or might not bring their realtors with you.
-You should always make sure your home is ready to give the best impression, so clean up the toys for your child and make your bed before visitors arrive.
+You’ll get people you know and total strangers who may or might not bring their realtors with you.
+You should always ensure your home is ready to give the best impression, so clean up the toys for your child and make your bed before visitors arrive.